wp-plugins/auto-hide-admin-bar/readme.txt

 Tags: adminbar, admin bar, autohide, auto, hide Requires at least: 3.1
 Tested up to: 3.1
-Stable tag: 0.3
+Stable tag: 0.4

 This plugin adds an auto-hide feature to the WordPress Admin Bar that was introduced in WordPress 3.1.

 == Description ==

+This plugin makes the new Admin Bar disappear.
+When hovering over the top of the page, the Admin Bar is back on screen.
-Result: more screen real estate and the added functionality of the WordPress Admin Bar.
+You end up with More screen real estate and the added functionality of the WordPress Admin Bar.

 == Installation ==